Colonia Dora, Provincia de Santiago del Estero.

 With this project we:

-Improve students’ safety and health conditions at school.
+Improved students’ safety and health conditions at school.

-Reduce firewood consumption by using alternative energy sources.
+Reduced firewood consumption by using alternative energy sources.

-Generate a self-sustainable proposal.
+Generated a self-sustainable proposal.